 Impact

-A use‑after‑free bug in Safari’s memory handling can be triggered by specially crafted web content, causing an unexpected crash of the browser.
-The vulnerability is not reported to enable code execution or privilege escalation; the primary impact is a denial of service that disrupts normal browsing activity.
+A use‑after‑free bug in Safari’s memory handling can be triggered by maliciously crafted web content, causing an unexpected crash of the browser.
+Apple has addressed the issue in version 26.5 across Safari, iOS, iPadOS, macOS Tahoe, tvOS, visionOS, and watchOS.
+No code execution or privilege escalation has been reported; the primary impact is a denial of service that disrupts normal browsing activity.

 Affected Systems